YueChem/chain-length-dependent-entropy/README.md

 These structures are used to illustrate the conformational evolution of the polymer systems during MD simulations.

 2. Representative STY structures extracted from MD trajectories

-For the styrene (STY) polymer model, we provide:
+For the polymer model, we provide:

-2 representative frames extracted from the corresponding production MD trajectory.
+Representative frames extracted from the corresponding production MD trajectory.

-These structures are used as example configurations for subsequent analysis and model construction.
+These structures are used as example configurations for subsequent sTB calculation.

 3. Topology files for MD simulations